-Soda Crystals are actually a ‘wet’ product and the reason why they can go hard if they reach over 32oC.
+Soda Crystals are actually a 'wet' product and the reason why they can go hard if they reach over 32oC.
 The water content would seep out of a cardboard box.
-Even when they were supplied in a cardboard box, they had a plastic bag inside.
-Some customers complained that a box wasn’t ideal for pouring the crystals, particularly if they’d started to clump together.
-The new packaging is therefore more practical and uses less materials and energy in its production.
+Even when they were supplied in a cardboard box, many years ago, they had a plastic bag inside.
+Some customers complained that a box wasn't ideal for pouring the crystals, particularly if they'd started to clump together.
+The new bag is therefore more practical and uses less materials overall and certainly less energy in its production.
+Although plastic bags are technically recyclable, such facilities are not routinely supplied by UK local authorities.

 The soap in Liquid Soap Flakes is different to the dry version; it's not simply dissolved flakes.
 There is actually less energy used in its production and although we have to use a plastic bottle, it's PET so is widely recyclable.
 The market dictated a move in the product formulation from flakes to liquid because the former was not suitable for use in automatic washing machines.
 They are also suitable for vegetarians and vegans.